History of the Jews in Canada: Community growth (1862–1939)

-With the beginning of the pogroms of Russia in the 1880s, and continuing through the growing anti-Semitism of the early 20th century, millions of Jews began to flee the Pale of Settlement and other areas of Eastern Europe for the West.
+With the beginning of the pogroms of Russia in the 1880s, and continuing through the growing antisemitism of the early 20th century, millions of Jews began to flee the Pale of Settlement and other areas of Eastern Europe for the West.
 Although the United States received the overwhelming majority of these immigrants, Canada was also a destination of choice due to Government of Canada and Canadian Pacific Railway efforts to develop Canada after Confederation.
 Between 1880 and 1930, the Jewish population of Canada grew to over 155,000.
 At the time, according to the 1901 census of Montreal, only 6,861 Jews were residents.

 Jewish immigrants brought a tradition of establishing a communal body, called a kehilla, to look after the social and welfare needs of their less fortunate.
 Virtually all of these Jewish refugees were very poor.
 Wealthy Jewish philanthropists, who had come to Canada much earlier, felt it was their social responsibility to help their fellow Jews get established in this new country.
 One such man was Abraham de Sola, who founded the Hebrew Philanthropic Society.
 In Montreal and Toronto, a wide range of communal organizations and groups developed.
 Recently arrived immigrant Jews also founded landsmenschaften, guilds of people who came originally from the same village.

 Most of these immigrants established communities in the larger cities.
 Canada's first ever census recorded that in 1871 there were 1,115 Jews in Canada; 409 in Montreal, 157 in Toronto, 131 in Hamilton and the rest were dispersed in small communities along the St. Lawrence River.
 When elected mayor of Alexandria in 1914, George Simon was the second Jewish mayor in Canada (after David Oppenheimer, who was mayor of Vancouver from 1888 to 1891) and the youngest mayor in the country at the time.
 He died suddenly in 1969 while serving his tenth term in office.